qaalabs/DE5M6/docs/day2/fire-drill-briefing.md

 - Your team has a **war room** - your breakout room for internal discussion
 - You can plan, debate, and coordinate freely in your team room
-- BUT - all **official communication** must go through Slack
+- BUT - all **official communication** must go through the chat app

-**Slack Communication Rules:**
+**Chat Communication Rules:**

-- Use your Slack channel for incident updates to stakeholders
+- Use your Chat channel for incident updates to stakeholders
 - This is how you communicate with customers, executives, and other teams
 - Write professionally - these messages will be reviewed during debrief
 - First action should be incident announcement to the channel